KCurtiss5/Customizable-Blackjack/README.md

 ## About the Project

-This codebase is a **highly-customizable** text-only blackjack game designed for a windows and linux environment.
-It is currently unknown whether the code works in a Mac environment.
+This codebase is a **highly-customizable** text-only blackjack game.
+It is working and tested on both windows and linux environments.
 Customization options include, but are not limited to:

 - number of decks
 - rounds played before shuffling deck